 I’m a mom of 2 teenage boys, and they have very specific tastes.
 In other words, the junkier the better.

 There’s no talking them out of it, so I’ve come up with workarounds.
 I try to make their junk-food favorites homemade.
-And I try to sneakily make them a litte healthier if I can.
+And I try to sneak in a little healthier option if I can.

 They love it.
 And it’s less expensive than ordering takeout all the time (and probably a lot better for us!).